“Have you seen Star Wars?”

 Around 4:00PM, my group rounds the corner and we can see the doors.
 There are cameramen and newscasters at the front door of the venue, interviewing people as they pass by, taking long shots of the crowd talking and waving and being excited about Star Wars.
 We watch as some poor fools pull up in a taxi, hair perfectly coiffed and headshot/resumes in hand, only to step out of the cab and have their faces melt off in shock at how long the line is.

-Duh, we all scoff silently.
-This isn’t just any audition.
+Duh, we all quip silently.
+This isn’t just an audition.
 It’s a cattle call for Star Wars.

 When we enter the building, things suddenly click into reality.
 We hurriedly check our hair, clothes, faces for anything that can be adjusted to look slightly better than normal.
 We weave our way down the queue until we get to the table, where there are seated three people and huge stacks of headshots and resumes.
 Occasionally, we see that someone gets pulled out of line and they are measured, then asked to fill out paperwork to return for a callback the next day.